KNOXVILLE - Marlon Walls was unable to watch.

 The moments after the game showed how much the win meant to the program and its fan base.

-"I think it helps in the matter of belief," first-year head coach Butch Jones said.
+"I think it helps in the matter of belief," first-year Tennessee coach Butch Jones said.
 "I thought our team took a valuable step forward two weeks ago, and it was gut-wrenching, but also our kids believed and they built confidence.
 Confidence is powerful thing.
 Belief is a powerful thing.

 "We had pointed to this game for a long period of time, and our kids were ready to go."